charan1409/pack-ur-bags/README.md

 FOR RUNNING PROJECT:

-open new terminal and enter the following command: npm start
+open new terminal and enter the following commands: npm install and then npm start

 Now go to Your Default browser and type this url : http://localhost:3000/